 - Applicant must have provided any required biometrics

-- The Qualification requirements set out in the ‘A Statement Of Changes in Immigration Rules’ must apply.
+- The qualification requirements set out in the ‘A Statement Of Changes in Immigration Rules’ must apply.

-- Applicants that have studied in a course that is of 12 months or loss, must have studied as a student legally in the UK for the full duration of their course.
+- Applicants that have studied in a course that is of 12 months or less, must have studied as a student legally in the UK for the full duration of their course.
 Students whose courses lasted longer than 12 months will need to have been granted permission for a minimum of 12 months on the student route and must have spent that time studying within the UK.
-(Exceptions of absences due to Covid-19 will not be subject to the requirement)
+(Exceptions of absences due to Covid-19 will not be subject to the requirement).

-On the success of the Graduate application, applicants who have applied under a PhD or other doctoral qualifications will be granted a period of 3 years from the date of the decision and applicants with all other qualifications, as set out in the ‘A Statement Of Changes in Immigration Rules’ document, will be granted 2 years from the date of the decision.
+Graduates who have applied under a PhD or other doctoral qualifications will be granted permission to work in the UK for a period of three years.
+Applicants with all other qualifications, as set out in the ‘A Statement Of Changes in Immigration Rules’ document, will only be granted two years from the date of the decision.

-How can NA Solicitors help me?
+How Can NA Law Solicitors Help?

-Our team of expert immigration solicitors can increase your chances of a successful Graduate Route visa application.
-We not only can submit your applications for you up to a high standard but also support you with the right information and guidance.
-Arrange a consultation with us today.
+Our team of immigration solicitors can increase your chances of a successful Graduate route visa application.
+We not only can submit an application for you that is of high standard, but also support you with the right information and guidance.